Password 1: Your device password

 Different devices often have different rules for authentication.
-For instance, your phone will likely require a pin whereas your computer will require a password.
+For instance, your phone will likely require a pin (or biometric data) whereas your computer will require a password.
 For the sake of this guide, we will just assume that you are securing your computer.
-Pins are often four digits which mean they are easy to memorize and easy to hack.
-Although most mobile devices have a strict limit on how many failed attempts are allowed before the device is inaccessible.
-For that reason we will focus on passwords only.
+Pins are often four to eight digits which means they are easy to memorize and in some cases, easy to guess.
+Of course, most mobile devices have a strict limit on how many failed attempts are allowed before the device is inaccessible.
+For that reason, we will focus on passwords only.

 Password 2: Password Manager Password

 As you go through the process of setting up your password manager:

 - You will have the option to password protect your password manager.

 - You should generate and set a secure password for your password manager.

 If someone gets ahold of your computer while you're away, or if you let someone borrow it, this will ensure won't be able to access any of your passwords.
 Also, some passwords let you set an expiration for your password manager session.
 Mine lasts 5 minutes which means that once I enter my password it won't prompt me again until after 5 minutes of inactivity.
 This is a good way to reduce the annoyance of entering your password, while still keeping your account secure.

 - Write it down with your device password.